 IFAD and Germany

-- In July 2016, the BMZ agreed a Strategic Partnership (Joint Declaration) with IFAD to promote joint investments and development strategies for rural areas.
+- In July 2016, BMZ agreed on a Strategic Partnership (Joint Declaration) with IFAD to advance joint investments and development strategies for rural areas.

 International Fund for Agricultural Development